Unsubscribe

 What are the possible side effects of OCALIVA?

-The most common side effects of OCALIVA include: pruritus (itching of the skin), tiredness, stomach pain and discomfort, rash, joint pain, mouth and throat pain, dizziness, constipation, swelling in your hands, ankles or feet, fast or irregular heartbeat, fever, changes in how your thyroid gland works, and eczema (skin dryness, irritation, redness, crusting, or drainage).
+The most common side effects of OCALIVA include: tiredness; stomach pain and discomfort; rash; joint pain; mouth and throat pain; dizziness; constipation; swelling in your hands, ankles, or feet; fast or irregular heartbeat; fever; changes in how your thyroid gland works; dryness, irritation, redness, crusting or drainage of the skin (eczema).

-These are not all the possible side effects associated with OCALIVA.
-Call your healthcare provider for medical advice about side effects.
+These are not all the possible side effects of OCALIVA.
+Call your doctor for medical advice about side effects.

 What should I tell my healthcare provider before taking OCALIVA?